-Every year, in the process of choosing the Coretta Scott King Book Award winners and honor books, the Ethnic and Multicultural Information Exchange Round Table (EMIERT) of the American Library Association receives multiple copies of over 100 titles by African American authors and illustrators, including a full set of the year's winning and honor titles.
+As a part of the annual process of choosing the Coretta Scott King Book Award winners and honor books, the CSKBART Jury Committee receives multiple copies of over 100 titles by African American authors and illustrators, including a full set of the year's winning and honor titles.

 Agencies and institutions serving children can make use of these valuable materials.
 Therefore, the Coretta Scott King Book Awards Committee has devised the following process for donating selected copies of the books submitted for consideration for the award to an agency with demonstrated need.

-- How acquiring the collection will help them better serve the children and youth of their community
+- How would acquiring the collection will help to better serve the children and youth of their community?

 - That the materials will be made freely available to children and youth without censorship